W2DRZ Controller Support Web

 Also note that the LCD display on the encoder will continue to display the exact readout from the encoders, and will not include either positional or band offsets.
 There is a checkbox in the Comm Port tab of the Program Options dialog that can be used to cause the LCD to display the offset position rather that the encoder position.
 See the above description of feature checkboxes.

 You may configure the direction, address, and resolution as you require.
 The address is the value you are most likely to need to change.
 As shipped most encoders are set to address 0.
 The address has to be changed to 1 for use as an azimuth encoder.
+If you have two encoders set to the same address (0) then you must connect only one of them and change it's address before connecting both.

 Back to Top